korlibs-archive/korim/README.md

 Korim provides color formats to convert easily and fast.

+### Vectorial Image Formats

+Korim supports loading, rasterizing and drawing vector SVG files.

+### Native vectorial rendering

+It provides a single interface for vector rendering.
+So you can use a single interface and leverage JavaScript Canvas, AWT's Graphics2D and Android Canvas.

 ### AWT Utilities

 Korim provides AWT utilities to convert bitmaps into AWT BufferedImages, and to display them.